When the Weather Is Fine (song)

 "When the Weather Is Fine" is the fourth and final single released from Australian pop rock band Thirsty Merc's debut album, Thirsty Merc (2004).
-The song only appears on the 2005 re-packaged version of the album.
+The song appears only on the 2005 re-packaged version of the album.

 Music video

 The music video features Thirsty Merc playing the song in a theatre and there's water shallowly covering the stage (to ankle height) intercut with scenes from the audience where a young man and woman appear to be having relationship troubles, reflecting the lyrical content of the song.